 Let’s set things straight: Mortgage life insurance is basically protection for your bank.
 It covers the insurance premiums they have to pay to be protected against the risk that you will die and default on your loan.
 And because of this, there are a few reasons why we’re not a big fan of it.
-So let’s cover the facts on mortgage life insurance vs. life insurance.

 1. Mortgage life insurance is more expensive